-Gregory Smith: Non-Executive Director
+Gregory Smith - Non-Executive Director

 Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
 He is also the CFO and a director of Maglin Site Furniture Inc., a corporation that manufacturers and distributes public site furniture primarily in Canada and the United States.
-He is currently a director and chairman of the audit committee of Armistice Resources Corp and a director of a number of private corporations.
+He is currently a director and chairman of the audit committee of Kerr Mines Inc. and a director of a number of private corporations.
 He is a past director and audit committee chairman of a number of public and private resource corporations, including director and chairman of the audit committees of TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.

-Igor Akhmerov: Non-Executive Director
+Igor Akhmerov - Non-Executive Director

 Mr. Akhmerov has been a member of the Board since December 2010.
 He was also on the Board from September 2007 until May 2008.
-Mr. Ahkmerov graduated from the Moscow Institute of Management in 1989, Wharton Business School in 1995, and Lauder Institute of Business and International Relations, also in 1995.
-From 1989 through 1993 Mr. Akhmerov worked at the Moscow office of Bain & Company, specialised in privatisation and banking.
-After graduation from Wharton Business School, Mr. Akhmerov joined the Boston office of Bain & Company.
-In 1998 Mr. Akhmerov returned to Russia and joined Sputnik Group, the largest Russian private equity investment group, as a partner.
-In 2001 he moved to TNK as First Vice President for planning, budgeting, investment governance, taxes, and reporting.
-From 2004 until 2006 he served as chief financial officer of Renova Group.
+Mr. Akhmerov graduated from the Moscow Institute of Management in 1989, Wharton Business School in 1995, and Lauder Institute of Business and International Relations, also in 1995.
+From 1995 through 2003 Mr. Akhmerov worked at Bain & Company as consultant, Sputnik Group as partner and TNK as First Vice President.
+From 2004 until 2006 he served as CFO of Renova Group.
 He has served as Chief Executive Officer of Avelar Energy Group since 2007.
-Mr. Igor Akhmerov is also a non-executive member of the board of directors of Aión Renewables SpA, a leading player in the Italian solar market, since 24 September 2008.

-David Harris: Non-Executive Director
+David Harris - Non-Executive Director